mezod/awesome-indie/README.md

 - [Marketing for Minorities](http://businessofsoftware.org/2011/03/hello-ladies-patrick-mckenzie-at-business-of-software-2010-marketing-to-minorities/) by [Patrick McKenzie](https://twitter.com/patio11?lang=ca)

   Lightning 7 minute talk by one of the most respected indie developers.
-The point Patrick is trying to make, is that solo developers can target way smaller and niche markets which might have low competition and ve very profitable from a solo business point of view.
+The point Patrick is trying to make, is that solo developers can target way smaller and niche markets which might have low competition and be very profitable from a solo business point of view.

 - [Talking about CoderPad and business at Dropbox](https://www.youtube.com/watch?v=J8UwcyYT3z0) by [Vincent Woo](https://twitter.com/fulligin?lang=ca)

   Talk on building a successful small solo business.

-#####
+##### Other

 - [Talks from the MicroConf](https://vimeo.com/user12790628/videos)